ZRHerr/StockMarket/README.md

 5. `deactivate` to leave the virtual environment
 6. `pip freeze` can export a list of all installed packages and their versions from the virtual environment creating your `requirements.txt`
 7. `pip3 install -r requirements.txt` (installing dependencies for this application)

+### Aplication Insights

+---

+- API-key's can be found on alpha_vantage's website
+- Incriment's of data are personalized to me, as well as the common technical indicators I use or have made.